S-Kelian/OcamlProject/README.md

 ## Test Minimum project
 To test the project run ```make demo``` in the root directory of the project.
 You can change the graph to test modifing the Makefile and choose the graph to test line 5 : ``` graph?= graphX.txt```.

+## Test Medium project
+To test the medium project, run ```make medium``` in the root directory of the project.
+You can change the team to test if she is eliminate modifing the Makefile and choose the team to test line 7 : ``` team?= name```.
+For the moment we can test in only one specific configuration but you can create a new one taking the example of games/game1.txt